mohitpai/journey-optimizer.en/help/using/push/create-push.md

     For more information on how to configure a campaign, refer to [this page](../campaigns/create-campaign.md).
     +++

 1. From the journey or campaign configuration screen, click the **[!UICONTROL Edit content]** button to configure the push content.

-1. Define your push content.
 [Design a push notification](design-push.md)

 1. Once your message content has been defined, you can use test profiles to preview and test it.
 If you inserted [personalized content](../personalization/personalize.md), you can check how this content is displayed in the message, leveraging test profile data.